miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 - Threat: 9
 - Conflict: 4
 - Reward: 7

-Requires Distress Beacon.
+- Requires: Distress Beacon

 So you killed the space kraken and saved the strange witch.
 The dust was starting to settle and maybe you’ve had one or a few conversations with the witch calling herself Sara Star through her translator.
 She’s often seen working on repairing her ship, Red Betty, but no more than 1 week later you get the call.
 Those in the know have been watching the direction Sara came from, and it just paid off as we’ve noticed a fleet of entities entering the system from the same spot as Sara & her space tentacle friends.
 Sara’s ship might be done in time to help towards the end, but for now a team of witches including yourself will intercept.

 Notes:
 + Invaders will be composed of 1 mothership (Space Leviathan), 4 space krakens, and a dozen swarms of space squid, with countless face hugging octopi that are more like projectiles than fighters.